numpy/numpy/doc/source/reference/c-api.array.rst

     (:c:data:`NPY_KEEPORDER` is recommended), and when *dtype* is specified, *casting* indicates how permissive the data conversion should be.

-    See the :func:`einsum` function for more details.
+    See the :func:`~numpy.einsum` function for more details.

 .. c:function:: PyObject* PyArray_CopyAndTranspose(PyObject \* op)